emnet-4/Stock-Pitch-AI/README.md

 ---

-**Built with ❤️ for the finance community**

-*Professional stock analysis made simple and accessible*
+**Built for fun.
+Finace Bros it might not be accurate !!